asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Asterisk-Configuration-for-ARI.md

----

----

-**Note: Use TLS!** It is **highly** recommended that you encrypt your HTTP signalling with TLS, and use secure WebSockets (WSS) for your events.
+!!! note Use TLS!** It is **highly
+    recommended that you encrypt your HTTP signalling with TLS, and use secure WebSockets (WSS) for your events.
 This requires configuring the TLS information in `http.conf`, and establishing secure websocket/secure HTTP connections from your ARI application.

----
+[//]: # (end-note)

 ARI Configuration